zZeyon/zZeyon/README.md

 Hello world!
 I'm Oscar 👋

-Right now I'm studying a double degree of Computer Science and Business Management in the University of Zaragoza (Spain).
+Right now I'm studying a double degree in Computer Science and Business Management in the University of Zaragoza (Spain).

 Meanwhile, I'm trying to learn how to use diferent technologies that I think that are a must have in my carrer like Git and Github, also trying to do some proyects by myself.